Brazil lawmakers vote to strip financial oversight from justice minister

 The congressional committee also voted to remove powers the government gave itself to supervise and monitor tens of thousands of non-governmental organizations, including foreign ones that Bolsonaro warned were interfering in Brazil.

-The Justice Ministry and Agriculture Ministry did not immediately reply to a request for comment.
-(Reporting by Maria Carolina Marcello; additional reporting by Anthony Boadle; writing by Gabriel Stargardter; editing by Brad Haynes and G Crosse)
+The Agriculture Ministry declined to comment, while the Justice Ministry did not reply to a request for comment.

+Reporting by Maria Carolina Marcello; additional reporting by Anthony Boadle; writing by Gabriel Stargardter; editing by Brad Haynes, G Crosse and Bill Berkrot